Migration from Bash/Zsh

 • You can keep using the same config for both shells during transition

-• Zsh-specific commands are silently skipped at runtime
+• Unsupported shell-integration commands become no-ops at runtime

 What Gets Imported